apostrophecms/docs/docs/guide/front-end-assets.md

-# Adding front end CSS and JavaScript
+# Adding front end CSS, JavaScript and other assets

 ApostropheCMS approaches CSS and client-side JavaScript by trying to taking care of as much of the hard parts as possible.
 To that end, the developers main job is to **put their SCSS and client-side JavaScript into `ui/src/index.scss` and `ui/src/index.js` files in the relevant module**.
 Apostrophe will then:
   - Compile [SCSS](https://sass-lang.com/guide) from `*.scss` files to CSS